-The Spiritual Care Task Force started in 2010 as a multidisciplinary platform aimed at the development and implementation of spiritual care methods and standards to meet adequately the spiritual care needs of patients, informal and formal caregivers in all palliative care settings.
-It focuses on developing evidence based care models and practices as well as promoting high quality education.
-The Spiritual Care Task Force connects researchers, educators, healthcare chaplains, healthcare professionals, and other EAPC steering groups, in order to disseminate knowledge, research initiatives, educational developments and implementation projects.
+The Spiritual Care reference group started in 2010 as a multidisciplinary task force aimed at the development and implementation of spiritual care methods and standards to meet adequately the spiritual care needs of patients, informal and formal caregivers in all palliative care settings.
+It bevame a reference group in 2019 focusing on developing evidence based care models and practices as well as promoting high quality education.
+The Spiritual Care reference group connects researchers, educators, healthcare chaplains, healthcare professionals, and other EAPC steering groups, in order to disseminate knowledge, research initiatives, educational developments and implementation projects.
 We are actively looking to develop a structural commitment and cooperation between national member organizations of the EAPC and other dedicated (inter)national institutions.
 We encourage all members of the EAPC to support spirituality and spiritual care in palliative care through research, education and implementation.

-- 2019 Germany: looking forward to get together in Berlin!
+- 2019 Became a reference group.
+Germany: looking forward to get together in Berlin!

 - 2018 Switzerland: TF meeting cancelled